lalitharan/Movies-ETL/README.md

 # Movies-ETL
-create an automated pipeline that takes in new data, performs the appropriate transformations, and loads the data into existing tables.
+This project is to create an automated pipeline that takes in new data, performs the appropriate transformations, and loads the data into existing tables.
 The step by step process to extract , clean and load the movie data as follows:
 Write an ETL function to read three data files using functions Extract and Transform the Wikipedia Data